kennethy/rust-lang/ch15.smart-pointers/README.md

 `Deref` trait allows an instance of the smart pointer struct to behave like a reference, and `Drop` trait allows you to customize the code to run when the smart pointer goes out of scope.

-## 15.1 Using Box<T> to Point to Data on the Heap
+## 15.1.
+Using Box<T> to Point to Data on the Heap

-Box<T> is a pointer stored on the stack, that references data stored in the heap.
+`Box<T>` is a pointer stored on the stack, that references data stored in the heap.

 Used when:
 1. have a type whose size is unknown at compile time and you want to use a value of that type in a context that requires an exact size